Dineshs91/pg-consistency-samples/README.md

 This type of locking can be useful when multiple users try to update the same resource.

-The way it works is, every row has a version number and when an update is being done, it is applied only if it has not changed.
+The way it works is, every row has a version number and when an update is being done, it is applied only if version has not changed.
 If it has changed, it means that it was updated by another user.
 We can show a message to the user saying, "the data has been updated by some other user, please refresh the page."